Skip to main content

 Family ______

 What's going on here is that the living spaces are so small in Israel that there's no space to house guests.
-This is not only a problem for hachnasas orchim but even for having adult children visit for Shabbos.
+This is not only a problem for hachnasas orchim but even for having adult children or parents visit for Shabbos.
 And if you are having a simcha, like a bar mitzvah, forget about it.
 Then you really are in trouble.

 The aliyniks have a standard manipulative tool which is to claim that anybody who doesn't move to Israel resists only because he can't give up his materialism.
 It's obviously a ridiculous charge.
 Frum Jews all over Brooklyn, Lakewood, Monsey, and Monroe struggle to pay tuition and live simple lives.
 People who make aliyah tend to be more affluent so they assume everyone is like them.
 Would you call spending Shabbos with family materialism?
 I'd call it a basic need.
 Children need social interaction with grandparents and cousins, need to see somebody other than their brothers and sisters.
 Shabbos becomes 25 hours of boredom when you are cooped up in the same room week after week with the same people.